 DPT Program Outcomes:

 In addition to university graduate learning outcomes and DPT program goals, the following outcomes measures will be annually assessed for progress toward established thresholds.
-Pending CAPTE approval for candidacy and program accreditation, it is anticipated that the first measurable program outcomes will be available late fall 2017 for the following three criteria:
+It is anticipated that the first measurable program outcomes will be available late fall 2017 for the following three criteria:

 Graduation Rate is defined by CAPTE as the percentage of students who were matriculated in the first course in the professional program after the drop/add period and who completed the program.
 The national average as reported by CAPTE for 2014 was 91.9%.
 Our program is establishing a threshold of 95%.